 You’re passionate about being a change agent, but your busy schedule demands flexibility.
-That’s why at IES, we offer fully online Graduate Certificates that provide some of the most valuable knowledge and practical skills for professionals seeking to improve their credentials in environmental sustainability work.
+That’s why at SES, we offer fully online Graduate Certificates that provide some of the most valuable knowledge and practical skills for professionals seeking to improve their credentials in environmental sustainability work.

 - Learn from the best and brightest faculty with years of experience in the profession.